Explicit Coleman integration for curves: Introduction

 Besser and de Jeu~\cite{besser-dejeu} gave the first algorithm for explicit computation of these integrals---now known as \emph{Coleman integrals}---in the case of iterated integrals on $\P^1\setminus\{0,1,\infty\}$.
 These integrals compute $p$-adic polylogarithms, which are conjecturally related to special values of $p$-adic $L$-functions.
 Balakrishnan, Bradshaw and Kedlaya~\cite{bbk} gave an algorithm to compute single Coleman integrals on odd degree models of hyperelliptic curves, which was further generalized to iterated Coleman integrals on arbitrary hyperelliptic curves in~\cite{balakrishnan:iterated, balakrishnan:even}.
 These algorithms all rely on an algorithm for computing the action of Frobenius on $p$-adic cohomology to realize Dwork's principle of \emph{analytic continuation along Frobenius}.
 In the case of odd degree hyperelliptic curves, this is achieved by Kedlaya's algorithm~\cite{kedlaya:mw}.

 Because of all of the applications mentioned above, it is of interest to develop practical algorithms to carry out Coleman integration on \emph{any} smooth curve.
 In the present work, we do this by building on work of Tuitman~\cite{tuitman:p1, tuitman:pc-general}, which generalizes Kedlaya's algorithm to this setting.
 We give algorithms to compute single Coleman integrals on curves and develop the precision bounds necessary to obtain provably correct results.
-Moreover, we provide a complete implementation~\cite{colemangit} of our algorithms in the computer algebra system \texttt{Magma}~\cite{magma} and present a selection of examples, computing torsion points on Jacobians and carrying out the Chabauty-Coleman method for finding rational points on curves.
+Moreover, we provide a complete implementation~\cite{colemangit} of our algorithms in the computer algebra system \texttt{Magma}~\cite{magma} and present a selection of examples, including the computation of torsion points on Jacobians and carrying out the Chabauty--Coleman method for finding rational points on curves.
+We also compare our algorithms to other leading techniques.
+We present a selection of examples computed using our algorithm, including integrals on a genus 55 curve, where other techniques do not currently seem practical.
+Our computation shows that the Jacobian of this curve has positive Mordell--Weil rank.
 The case of iterated Coleman integrals will be discussed in a subsequent paper.

 The structure of the paper is as follows: First, in Section \ref{sec:padiccoh} we recall what we need from the theory of $p$-adic cohomology and the algorithms from~\cite{tuitman:p1,tuitman:pc-general}.
 In Section~\ref{sec:integrals}, we present our algorithms for Coleman integration.
 Next, in Section~\ref{sec:precision}, we discuss the precision bounds necessary to obtain provably correct results.
-Finally, in Section~\ref{sec:examples} we conclude with a collection of examples computed with our implementation~\cite{colemangit}.
+In Section~\ref{sec:complexity}, we carry out a complexity analysis of our algorithm and compare it with other approaches.
+Finally, in Section~\ref{sec:examples}, we conclude with a collection of examples computed with our implementation~\cite{colemangit}.